-A few years ago I delivered 8 quarts of raspberries we’d picked for an elderly lady in town, and I noticed three things when she came to the door.
-First, she was very feeble.
+UPDATED 8May2020: A few years ago I delivered 8 quarts of raspberries we’d picked for an elderly lady in town, and I noticed three things when she came to the door.
+First, this woman was very feeble.
 It took her a long time to answer my knock.
 Second, the reason it took a while to come to the door was that this poor woman was on oxygen.
 She had to carry her tank with her in a cart, and clear hoses led to a mask she was wearing.
-The third thing I noticed was the smell of her house as the door opened, and this was most telling.
+The third thing I noticed was the smell of her house as the door opened.
+This was the most telling detail of all.

 Back in the winter of 2013-2014, I visited a house to patch a hole in drywall, and I noticed something that’s always a sign of poor indoor air quality problems.
 Every window in the house was covered in condensation on the inside, and even the attic access hatch in the hall where I was working was damp and covered in black mold.
-That’s a photo of the actual hatch to the left.
+That’s a photo of the actual hatch below.

-The crazy thing is, the rental house already had the ventilation equipment needed to solve this problem, it’s just that the homeowner didn’t know how to use it.
+The crazy thing is, the rental house already had the ventilation equipment needed to solve this problem.
+It’s just that the homeowner didn’t know how to use it.
 A few minutes spent configuring things properly for her and two related problems were solved.
 First, window condensation cleared up nicely within hours.
-No more wet windows.
+No more wet windows, no more mold.
 And second, the lifelong asthma of the boy with the puffer became a thing of the past.
 It’s amazing how little changes can make huge improvements.

 Moldy bathroom ceilings and mold growing on walls are two big ones.
 A moldy basement is often the cause of poor indoor air quality throughout an entire house, just like with the elderly woman and the raspberries.